polcak/jsrestrictor/website/content/pages/faq.md

 But remember that a single domain can link all your activities during a browser session.
 If you do not want JShelter to generate the random strings, use `Strict` protection (but see [other FAQ entries](#browser-fingerprinting)).

-We are [considering](https://pagure.io/JShelter/webextension/issue/68) adding better control for the white lies approach.
+We are [considering](https://pagure.io/JShelter/webextension/issue/68) adding better control for the little lies approach.

 We are also [considering](https://pagure.io/JShelter/webextension/issue/69) replacing the random strings of the Web GL API with real-world strings.
 However, we do not have such a database.
 We are also worried about creating inconsistencies if we apply invalid combinations of real-world strings.
 As creating the real-world database would take a lot of time, and a dedicated fingerprinter might reveal the inconsistencies anyway, we do not actively work on the issue.